billianodev/MechSharp/README.md

 👑 __Overall about the same__

-_*Linux and MacOS is technically supported but have many issue, so compile it yourself and modify as nessesary_
+_*Linux and MacOS are not supported, but few adjustment in audio decoder and playback might_

 ### Backend